 This information is collected solely for the purpose of administering the program under which these benefits are claimed.

 When an employer registers with NYSDOL to establish an unemployment insurance account, NYSDOL’s authority to require business or employer information for the purpose of determining the employer’s liability for paying unemployment insurance contributions is contained in Article 18 of the New York State Labor Law.

 This information is collected solely for the purpose of administering the program under which the employer pays these contributions.

-NYSDOL’s website has security measures in place to protect the loss, misuse, alteration, or destruction of any personal or confidential information under our control.
+NYSDOL’s website has security measures in place to protect against the loss, misuse, alteration, or destruction of any personal or confidential information under our control.
 This site uses (SSL) Secure Socket Layering for the transactions.
 SSL encrypts data as it is sent over the Internet.
 Personal information submitted during an online transaction is always encrypted.

 Under certain conditions and if authorized by law, the information collected on this website may be shared with other government agencies.
 However, the sharing of any information which was provided to the Division of Unemployment Insurance of NYSDOL by either the employee or the employer is tightly protected by Section 537 of the NYS Labor Law.
 Section 537 provides that unemployment insurance information is confidential and cannot be disclosed except under limited circumstances.
 Unemployment insurance information regarding an employer, including wage reporting information used by NYSDOL in administering the Unemployment Insurance program, may be requested and utilized for other governmental purposes.
 These purposes include, but are not limited to, verification of an individual's eligibility for other government programs.